Tag

 Unfortunately, when you’re using Game Mode, you can’t have VRR and local dimming running at the same time.
 This means you’ll have to make a choice between near-instantaneous motion performance or brightness and contrast accuracy.
 And considering the TV only supports HDMI 2.0, and has some trouble with response time during darker gameplay scenes, this could be a tough call to make.

 None of the above is enough to disqualify the Hisense U6K though.
-Available in 55-, 65-, and 75-inch sizes, and with prices starting around $400, this Hisense QLED still punches well above its weight class.
+Available in 55-, 65-, and 75-inch sizes, and with prices starting around $400, this Hisense still punches well above its weight class.

 Z